What is a Sales Funnel, and How Do I Create a Perfect 1?

 Step 2: Gaining Their Trust

-Once you’ve found your target market, it’s important to gain their trust so they feel comfortable buying from you vs. a competitor brand.
+Once you’ve identified your target market, gaining their trust is crucial so they feel comfortable purchasing from you rather than a competitor brand.
 This will allow them to take the next step in your funnel process, which is developing a relationship with them so you can establish rapport.
-The more rapport established here, the greater the chances are for closing the sale down the road.

 Step 3: Developing A Relationship With Potential Customers